The Bylaws of The San Francisco Young Democrats

 Membership dues shall be paid in January, and shall expire in the following December of that year.
 Dues can be excused under specific circumstances (i.e. unable to pay, status, or any difficult situation) by the sole decision of the club’s Treasurer, or by a majority vote of the Executive Board.
 These membership fees can be covered by a sponsorship by any club board member, or by a simple waiver.

 ARTICLE III.
-ELECTED BOARD OFFICERS
+THE EXECUTIVE AND FULL BOARD

-A. Elected Board Officers
+A. The Executive Board

 1. Co-Presidents

 The Co-Presidents shall be the chief executive officers, official voices of this Organization, and its representatives at all Democratic Party functions.
 The Co-Presidents shall each serve two year terms and be elected in alternating years.
 The Co-Presidents shall share the same responsibilities and duties.
-Each Co-President shall have one vote on the Elected and Full Board.
+Each Co-President shall have one vote on the Executive and Full Board.
+The Co-Presidents shall preside over all meetings of this Organization.

 The Co-Presidents shall establish an organizational calendar and shall make all efforts to maintain and strengthen communications with various clubs.
 The Co-Presidents shall also manage the Organization’s functionality, including the membership database and the annual chartering with the California Young Democrats.